ricsanfre/pi-cluster/docs/_docs/monitoring.md

   version: v0.24.0
 ```

+This `AlartManager` object specifies the following Alert Manager configuration:

 - A version and image: v0.24.0 (`spec.version` and `spec.image`)

 - HA Configuration.
 Number of replicas (`spec.shards` and `spec.replicas`).